algolia/instantsearch/packages/instantsearch-specs/content/widgets/search-box.md

   - name: loading
     default: loading
     description: The accessible text for the 🔄
-  - name: submit
-    description: a template / function to replace the 🔎
-  - name: reset
-    description: a template / function to replace the ❌
-  - name: loading
-    description: a template / function to replace the 🔄
   - name: showLoadingIndicator
     default: false
     description: Define if a loading indicator should be added at beginning of the input to indicate that search is currently stalled.